gianfranco-s/learn-to-code-physics-and-math/README.md

 So you're studying a STEM field, and want to test your theory.
 What better place to start than a simulation?
 That's what this repo is all about.

 We'll essentially start learning how to use code to evaluate some mathematical expressions.
-We'll go first through some basic Math, and then try to apply the concepts to some Physics problems.
+We'll first go through some basic Math, and then try to apply the concepts to some Physics problems.

-Many universities nowadays utilize MATLAB (or its open source counterpart, Octave); they both share most code capabilities.
+Many universities utilize MATLAB (or its open source counterpart, Octave).
+Both are very similar.
 However, we'll also introduce Python code to solve the same problems.

 ## 1. Let's plot a sine wave

 ## 2. Do you know what a derivative is?
 You might be thinking about a weird calculus limit.
 That's okay, but let's get the Physics angle.
-Supose a car's position is described as
+Suppose a car's position is described as
 ```
 x(t) = t^3
 ```
 Why?
-Well, because not every movement is a Uniformly Varied.
+Well, because not every movement has uniform acceleration.

-How would you describe that car's velocity?
-This concept requires us to compare between two instants: the "now" -let's call it *t*, and the "future" -let's call it *t+dt*.
-Note that the "future" is the "now" plus some short interval.
-To calculate the velocity, we'll need to compute where the car will be in the future with respect to where it is now:
+How would you describe the car's velocity?
+This concept requires us to compare two instants: the "now" -let's call it *t*, and the "future" -let's call it *t+dt*.
+Note that the "future" is the "now" plus a short interval *dt*.
+To calculate the velocity, we'll need to compute where the car will be in the future with respect to where it is now, the distance:
 ```
 x(t+dt) - x(t)
 ```